 — Acts 5:1-9 NLT

 The evil one, Satan, doesn't sit still when a move of God empowered by the Spirit is working among his people.
-Barnabas had done something good to bless the Lord’s people with his generosity.
-Satan planted it in the hearts of Ananias and Sapphira to try to look good and have a reputation of generosity while lying about their gift to God and the needy people in Jerusalem.
-Peter confronted them on this lie to God.
-This deceived couple was lying to the Holy Spirit, to the apostles, and to the people of God.
+Barnabas had done something good to bless the Lord’s people with his generosity (Acts 4:36-37).
+Satan planted it in the hearts of Ananias and Sapphira to try to look good and have a reputation of generosity.
+All the while they were lying about their gift.
+Peter confronted them on this lie.
+This Satan-deceived couple was lying to the Holy Spirit, to the apostles, to God, and to the people.
 While the consequences for Ananias and Sapphira were fatal, the warning for us is two-fold:

 - Lying to the church is lying to God — something God takes very seriously.

 - We must be aware of and resist the devil's schemes as he tries to distort and disrupt God's people when things are going well.